Albert-IV/extensions.js/README.md

 ####A Small Note

 According to some, you shouldn't be adding prototypes to native JavaScript.
-[Here's an article from someone who's probably smarter than me.](http://perfectionkills.com/extending-built-in-native-objects-evil-or-not/)
+[Here's an argument for that.](http://perfectionkills.com/extending-built-in-native-objects-evil-or-not/)

 tl;dr
 It's probably not as bad as you think.